tartiflette/tartiflette/docs/tutorial/rate-limit-fields-with-directives.md

 sidebar_label: 12.
 Rate limit your fields with directives
 ---

-Based [on what we discovered in the previous step](/docs/tutorial/extend-with-directives/), we will extend the capabilities of our GraphQL with the help of directives..
+Based [on what we discovered in the previous step](/docs/tutorial/extend-with-directives/), we will extend the capabilities of our GraphQL API with the help of directives.

-In our fabulous **Recipe Manager GraphQL API**, we want to limit the use of the recipe modification by adding a rate limit behavior.
+In our fabulous **Recipes Manager GraphQL API**, we want to limit the use of the recipe modification by adding a rate limit behavior.

 This rate limiting will be added by extending our SDL by creating a new directive called `rateLimiting`.
 It will allow us to apply a rate limiting on whichever field we want.